 Understanding the biological diversity around us requires a structured system of classification.
-This article explores taxonomy, a fundamental pillar of biology that categorizes living organisms based on shared traits.
+This article explores taxonomy, a fundamental pillar of biology that categorises living organisms based on shared traits.
 We delve into the definitions, categories, and the Linnaean system of binomial nomenclature.

 Further, we distinguish between vernacular names and formal classifications, and compare taxonomy and systematics.